arctouch/web-tests-factory/contribute.md

 fi
 ```

 3. On this project, insert your new test inside the folder: **defaultTests/yourFrameworkName**.
-This will not do anything, it is just to have an easy way for seeing all the tests inside the script.
+It won't do anything, it is just an example in order to see all the tests available in the script.

 4. That is all!
 Your new test can now be produced using the tests factory script!